hungptit/fastgrep/README.md

 # FAQs #

+## Where can I find the binary for fgrep ##

+All fgrep binary for Linux and MacOS can be found from this [github repository](https://github.com/hungptit/tools.git).

 ## Does fastgrep try to compete with grep and/or ripgrep? ##

 **No**.
 I think grep or ripgrep are feature complete and it is impossible to keep up with these commands in term of usability. fastgrep written as a library so it can be used in other projects.
 I only implemented some core features and it takes a lot of time and effort to create something similar to grep or ripgrep.